Yeri10/Cat_Mice/README.md

 The game includes a countdown timer.
 The game ends when time runs out or when all Mice have been caught.

+# 3. Interaction
+Keyboard movement： W A S D

-#  Concept
+# 4. Conceptual Framework

 This project investigates how multiplayer interaction can transform digital interfaces into shared spatial territories.
 Instead of focusing on narrative gameplay, the system foregrounds spatial relationships between participants.
-Pursuit and evasion become relational mechanics, while the shared environment functions as a performative field where presence is continuously negotiated.
+Pursuit and evasion become core relational mechanics, while the shared environment functions as a performative field where presence is continuously negotiated.

 The project sits between: